 A comprehensive Integrated Building Maintenance Assistance

-Scheme has been introduced since 1 April 2011 to encompass four
+Scheme has been introduced since 1 April 2011 to

-area and home renovation interest-free loan.
+home renovation interest-free loan.

 Benefits to Owners